joealden/corum-client/README.md

 #### Development
 [Nuxt](https://nuxtjs.org/) provides a pre-configured hot reloading dev server (Using webpack-dev-server under the hood), which means I can save a file and see the resulting change instantly in my browser.
 This dev server also provides an in-browser error overlay, which allows for easier debugging.
-To start the dev server, run the following commands from the `client` directory:
+To start the dev server, run the following commands from the `src` directory:

 ```bash
 npm install